you are not logged in | login or join us

 Issue Notes

-The hemispheric long wave pattern has been relatively fast moving in recent weeks.
+The hemispheric long wave pattern has remained stable in recent weeks.
 There are seven main troughs.
-Currently the most significant troughs are near the longitudes of South Africa, the southwest Indian Ocean, the Indian Ocean, New Zealand, the southeast Pacific, South America, and the Atlantic Ocean.
+Currently the most significant troughs are near the longitudes of South Africa, the southwest Indian Ocean, Western Australia, the south Pacific, South America, and the Atlantic Ocean.

 Summary: